Mahendarmax/AZ-104/Manage Microsoft Entra Users and Groups/Aditional_info/Conditional_Access.md

 - **Users/Groups** – Who the policy applies to
 - **Cloud Apps/Actions** – What apps or operations are being accessed
-- **Conditions** – Criteria like:
+- **Conditions** – Criteria like location, device, platform, sign-in risk, etc.

 ---

-### 🔍 Sign-in Risk
+## 🔍 Sign-in Risk

-**Sign-in Risk** in Microsoft Entra ID represents the **probability that a given sign-in attempt might be malicious**.
+**Sign-in Risk** in Microsoft Entra ID represents the **probability that a given sign-in attempt might be malicious**,
-It is calculated using AI and machine learning to analyze user behavior, location, device, and login patterns.
+calculated using AI and machine learning to analyze user behavior, location, device, and login patterns.

+---

-# 🔐 Microsoft Entra ID – P1 vs P2 Feature Comparison
+## 🔐 Microsoft Entra ID – P1 vs P2 Feature Comparison

 | 🔧 Feature / Capability                                         | ✅ P1 | 🔐 P2 |
 |----------------------------------------------------------------|:----:|:----:|